inventwo/ioBroker.vis-2-widgets-inventwo/README.md

 ### **WORK IN PROGRESS**
 - Added image type to column for table widget (#97)
 - Added custom datetime format support for table widget (#97)
+- Fix issue in slider widget when steps is active but value is empty
+- Changed module federation version to match vis 2.0 stable

 ### 0.4.0 (2025-12-13)
 - Switched to TypeScript